 - Note that if you've limited the crawl rate using the crawl settings page, the crawl rate will return to automatic adjustment after 90 days.

-Crawl rate too low
+Crawl rate seems too low

 You can't tell Google to increase your crawl rate (unless you've explicitly reduced it for your property).
 However, you can learn more about how to manage your crawling for very large or frequently updated websites.